 Special consideration is given to zeros when counting significant figures.
 The zeros in 0.053 are not significant because they are placeholders that locate the decimal point.
 There are two significant figures in 0.053.
 The zeros in 10.053 are not placeholders; they are significant.
 This number has five significant figures.
 The zeros in 1300 may or may not be significant, depending on the style of writing numbers.
 They could mean the number is known to the last digit or they could be placeholders.
 So 1300 could have two, three, or four significant figures.
 To avoid this ambiguity, we should write 1300 in scientific notation as or depending on whether it has two, three, or four significant figures.
 Zeros are significant except when they serve only as placeholders.

 Significant figures in calculations

-When combining measurements with different degrees of precision, the number of significant digits in the final answer can be no greater than the number of significant digits in the least-precise measured value.
+When combining measurements with different degrees of precision with the mathematical operations of addition, subtraction, multiplication, or division, then the number of significant digits in the final answer can be no greater than the number of significant digits in the least-precise measured value.
 There are two different rules, one for multiplication and division and the other for addition and subtraction.

 Significant figures in this text

 In this text, most numbers are assumed to have three significant figures.
 Furthermore, consistent numbers of significant figures are used in all worked examples.
 An answer given to three digits is based on input good to at least three digits, for example.
 If the input has fewer significant figures, the answer will also have fewer significant figures.
 Care is also taken that the number of significant figures is reasonable for the situation posed.
 In some topics, particularly in optics, more accurate numbers are needed and we use more than three significant figures.
 Finally, if a number is exact, such as the two in the formula for the circumference of a circle, C = 2πr, it does not affect the number of significant figures in a calculation.
 Likewise, conversion factors such as 100 cm/1 m are considered exact and do not affect the number of significant figures in a calculation.